berkayalcin/elasticsearch-example/readme.md

 Example for Hosting Elasticsearch,Kibana and DotNet Core Project On Docker.

+## Introduction

 ## Get Started

  - Elasticsearch and Kibana are started by running the docker-compose up command in the ElasticSearch-Example-Project folder of the project
 - Then you can run the project with IIS Express.

+**(Optional)** If you want to dockerize the Dotnet Core project, you must use the docker-compose file in the root directory.

 ## ✅&nbsp; Requirements